 The concept plan was developed based on direction from a series of joint-leadership consultations held in 2017 and 2018 with follow-up review and design input in early 2019.

 The CSRD worked with the Shuswap Trail Alliance to consult with community members and other stakeholder groups to develop a draft management plan for the area, which recognizes the needs of the various user groups.
 Consultation involved stakeholders including range licensees, parks advisory members, Recreations Sites and Trails BC, Shuswap Dirt Bike Club (SORRES), motorcyclists, ATV and equestrian trail users.

 The purpose was to develop a mixed-use plan for the Glenemma Recreation site and surrounding areas that would:

-- Ensure access and opportunities for all recreational users (motorized & non-motor) to wider area;
+Ensure access and opportunities for all recreational users (motorized and non-motor) to wider area;

 Mitigate spread of invasive plants from recreational use;